VHS Revival enters the darkly sensuous realm of one of horror’s bleakest creations

 Pinhead: Explorers… in the further regions of experience.
 Demons to some, angels to others.

 Fellow author and genre wizard Stephen King once proclaimed, “I have seen the future of horror and his name is Clive Barker”, and Hellraiser is a directorial debut of startling accomplishment.
 It is not particularly innovative from a technical standpoint, but its colourless nihilism and almost ceaseless sense of dread result in a true horror experience, the kind that had become a rarity in an era dominated by horror of the self-referential variety.
 It also benefits from Barker’s auteur approach, suggesting that such well-drawn characters are often better in the hands of their creator, regardless of medium.
 Some might point to the cheapo special effects featured towards the end of the movie — animation that was hand-drawn by Barker during a single weekend after the budgetary rivers had run dry — but overall there’s nothing kitsch or ridiculous about Hellraiser, a movie that wades neck-deep through swamps of viscera and never strays too far from the darkness.
 Barker’s vision is relentlessly bleak, remarkably violent, and explores humanity’s taboo desires in a way that exposes our own capacity for evil, all of this punctuated by the cenobites and the queer sensuality they exude.
-The way Barker unleashes them upon the movie’s suburban house of horrors, all self-assured omnipotence and creeping lights, it leaves you feeling like that there is no escape, a sense of futility punctuated by Christopher Young’s colossal orchestra of impending doom.
+The way Barker unleashes them upon the movie’s suburban house of horrors, all self-assured omnipotence and creeping lights, it leaves you feeling like there is no escape, a sense of futility punctuated by Christopher Young’s colossal orchestra of impending doom.

 But despite their fearsome aura, our rabble of sadomasochistic minions are not the movie’s main source of malice.
 That title belongs to Frank the Monster (Oliver Smith), whose vindictive spirit and incessant self-regard puts our cast of malformed monsters to shame.
 The cenobites are not strictly evil.
 Sure, they belong to the realms of hell, a place to which they cannot return without a victim to subject to the kind of torture that makes them angels to some and demons to others, but their deeds have boundaries; in some ways, their wickedness is relative and tied to necessity.
 Though it would inevitably become Pinhead’s adopted moniker, ‘Hellraiser’ actually refers to Frank, a self-serving sadist so devoid of empathy that he feels immune to the perils of evil — at least the Earthly kind.
 His callous, Grand Guignol regeneration at the expense of a plethora of everyday schmoes is positively horrifying, as is the quite astonishing moral transformation of Claire Higgins, who steals the show as Frank’s ethically ambiguous and hopelessly lustlorn Julia.